-In addition to immigration, the First Aliyah became known for the renewal of Jewish agricultural settlement in the Land of Israel.
+In addition to being immigrants, the First Aliyah became known for the renewal of Jewish agricultural settlement in the Land of Israel.
 By the time the First Aliyah ended in 1904, 28 new Zionist pioneering communities, known as moshavot, had been established.

-The newcomers suffered terribly during their first year of settlement in Zichron Yaakov.
+As expected, the new immigrants suffered terribly during their first year of settlement in Zichron Yaakov.
 They were inexperienced in agriculture and didn’t understand local languages and customs.
 The difficulty of working the rocky soil led to failure of crops.
 Then an economic crisis ensued.
 Many contracted malaria, which was rampant in the nearby swamps.
 The disease took a heavy toll on the early pioneers, especially among their children, and led many of the settlers to leave before the year would end.

 Visiting Zichron Yaakov